Important Deadline Approaching

 Only an authorized person from an eligible entity – not a tax preparer – can make the election to opt in.
 For a partnership, an authorized person includes “any member, partner, owner or other individual with authority to bind the entity or sign returns under Tax Law 653.”
 For a New York S Corporation, an authorized person includes “any officer, manager or shareholder of the New York S corporation who is authorized under the law of the state where the corporation is incorporated or under the S corporation’s organizational documents to make the election.”

 You must login to your New York State tax account to make the election.
-For step-by-step instructions, we created this guide.
+(For instructions and more details, visit the New York State Department of Taxation and Finance webpage.)

 How does my business pay its PTET?

 If you have any questions or need additional information or assistance, please remember RBT CPAs is here to help.
-Let us know what you need so you can be 100% confident you’re making the right decisions and taking the right actions for your firm in relation to the NYS PTET.
+Let us know what you need so you can be 100% confident you’re making the right decisions and taking the right actions in relation to the NYS PTET.